Skip to Content

 Note: If you have already completed the general application—this is common for students who apply for multiple scholarships each year—simply check the box for the LSA Internship Scholarship and save your application.
 Do not uncheck any of the other boxes or change any of your previous responses, as doing so may impact other active applications you currently have in the portal.

-If you have any questions about steps two and three of the application process, please visit the LSA Scholarship’s website or contact them directly at lsascholarships@umich.edu
+If you have any questions about steps two of the application process, please visit the LSA Scholarship’s website or contact them directly at lsascholarships@umich.edu

 What does the scholarship cover?